aditya-suripeddi/dockerfile-best-practices/README.md

 ## Reproducibility:

-    1. Line buddies: apt-get update & install in singe RUN statement
+    1. Line buddies: apt-get update & install in singe RUN statement?

     2. Build-from-source in a consistent environment